MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 The command has the form `Publish(ModuleBytes, TransitiveDependencies)` where `ModuleBytes` are the bytes of the module being published and `TransitiveDependencies` is a vector of package Object ID dependencies to link against.

 - When the transaction is signed, the network verifies that the `ModuleBytes` are not empty.
-- The module bytes `ModuleBytes: Vec<Vec<u8>>` contain the bytes of the modules being published.
-Each element in the vector is a module.
+- The module bytes `ModuleBytes: [[u8]]` contain the bytes of the modules being published.
+Each `[u8]` element is a module.
-- The transitive dependencies `TransitiveDependencies: Vec<ObjectID>` are the Object IDs of the packages that the new package depends on.
+- The transitive dependencies `TransitiveDependencies: [ObjectID]` are the Object IDs of the packages that the new package depends on.
 While each module indicates the packages used as dependencies, the transitive object IDs must be provided to select the version of those packages.
 In other words, these object IDs are used to select the version of the packages marked as dependencies in the modules.
 - After the modules in the package are verified, the `init` function of each module is called in same order as the module byte vector `ModuleBytes`.
 - The command produces a single result of type `sui::package::UpgradeCap`, which is the upgrade capability for the newly published package.